BlueBrain/Brayns/doc/UserGuide.md

 ## Camera types

-The --camera-type command line argument defines the type of camera to be used by the renderer.
+The --camera command line argument defines the type of camera to be used by the renderer.
 Four cameras are currently supported.
 - perspective: Perspective camera
 - stereo: Side-by-side camera